 At ALC our business model takes a customized approach to the needs of our school districts and the vulnerable students we serve.
 Due to Coronavirus (COVID-19) we have seen a wide range of policies with regulations varying greatly from state to state and even from district to district.
 Because of our unique service model, we have been able to adhere to the various district’s requirements on a case-by-case basis.

 We have also greatly enhanced our technology adding features that require drivers to verify daily they are in good health directly through the ALC app, and newly implemented protocols for our Service Providers, with recommendations on vehicle cleaning and disinfecting based on industry guidelines.

 - Any driver picking up pupils will follow the CDC guideline of wearing a cloth mask.

 - No Touch Loading/Unloading

-- Service Providers are to instruct their drivers to not touch the student when loading or unloading students from the vehicle.
+- When loading or unloading students from the vehicle drivers will not touch the student.
 This is especially critical with regards to car seats and booster seats.
-Parents or district staff will place the students in the safety seat and buckle them in as needed
+Parents or district staff will place the students in the safety seat and buckle them in as needed.

 - Sick Student Protocol

 - ALC does not transport students that the district has identified as being at risk (symptoms of flu, COVID, etc.).
 This policy helps protect the health of both the driver and the other students that driver services.